MorseAmalgam/TWINGE/README.md

 TWINGE (TWitch INtegration for Godot Engine) aims to simplify getting chat, redeems, and other streaming input into a Godot project by offering a class that streamlines the process of setting up OAuth and permission scopes.

-I'll write more on how it's supposed to do that later.
+This project started off as a fork of Erodozer's https://github.com/erodozer/tmi.gd and the bones of tmi.gd still reside in some of the core classes.
+Much of TWINGE would not be as complete as it is currently without Erodozer's work, both on tmi and from input and thoughts provided personally.

 Documentation primarily exists at https://github.com/MorseAmalgam/TWINGE/wiki.

 ## SETUP ##
 *NOTE: You will first need to go through the steps of [Registering Your App](https://dev.twitch.tv/docs/authentication/register-app/) to get a Client ID and Client Secret.*